cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

    `ek` and randomness `randomness`, and outputs a ciphertext `ct` and shared secret `shared_secret`.

-An implementation that exposes EncapsDerand must also define a required amount of randomness:
+An implementation that exposes `EncapsDerand` must also define a required amount of randomness:

 - `Nrandom`: The length in bytes of the randomness provided to EncapsDerand

-The corresponding change for a nominal group is to replace randomly-generated inputs to RandomScalar with deterministic ones.
+The corresponding change for a nominal group is to replace randomly-generated inputs to `RandomScalar` with deterministic ones.
 In other words, for a nominal group, `Nrandom = Nseed`.

-When a hybrid KEM is instantiated with constituents that support derandomized encapsulation (either KEMs or groups), the hybrid KEM can also support EncapsDerand, with `Nrandom = T.Nrandom + PQ.Nrandom`.
-The structure of the hybrid KEM's EncapsDerand algorithm is the same as its `Encaps` method, with the following differences:
+When a hybrid KEM is instantiated with constituents that support derandomized encapsulation (either KEMs or groups), the hybrid KEM can also support `EncapsDerand()`, with `Nrandom = T.Nrandom + PQ.Nrandom`.
+The structure of the hybrid KEM's `EncapsDerand` algorithm is the same as its `Encaps` method, with the following differences:

-* The EncapsDerand algorithm also takes a `randomness` parameter, which is a byte string of length `Nrandom`.
+* The `EncapsDerand` algorithm also takes a `randomness` parameter, which is a byte string of length `Nrandom`.
-* Invocations of Encaps or RandomScalar (with a random input) in the constituent algorithms are replaced with calls ot EncapsDerand or RandomScalar with a deterministic input.
+* Invocations of `Encaps` or `RandomScalar` (with a random input) in the constituent algorithms are replaced with calls to `EncapsDerand` or `RandomScalar` with a deterministic input.
 * The randomness used by the traditional constituent is the first `T.Nrandom` bytes of the input randomness.